Pearlicia/dsa/README.md

-Data structures and algorithm practice repo
+Data structure and algorithm practice